Krabat (novel): Plot

-Wishing to take revenge for his friends' death, Krabat secretly trains to increase his magical strength so he can fight the master.
-His quest is aided by a girl from the nearby village, a church singer, “Kantorka”, whose name is never mentioned (“Kantorka” meaning just ‘girl chorister’).
+Wishing to avenge his friends' death, Krabat secretly trains to increase his mental strength so he can see eye to eye with the master.
+His quest is aided by Juro, a journeyman skilled in magic who has been playing the fool to avoid the master's attention.
+Whilst the two leave the mill at easter to receive "the marking" (a process where the brotherhood members have to spend a night outside at a place where someone died forcefully, mark each other with the sign and vow to the master to serve him) Krabat wanders out of himself to see the and speak to his long sought love.
+A girl from the nearby village, a church singer, “Kantorka”, whose name is never mentioned (“Kantorka” meaning just ‘girl chorister’).
 Krabat learns that to end the spell, his lover must challenge the master for him; then whoever loses the challenge, the master or the two lovers, will die.
 The master offers Krabat another solution: He will retire and let Krabat inherit the mill, along with the pact to the Goodman; but Krabat refuses to perpetuate the evil pact.
-So the challenge goes ahead, and the girl's task is to distinguish Krabat from the rest of the journeymen, all of them are standing in a row, while she is blindfolded.
-She manages to pick him out by the fact that he fears mainly for her life, while the others fear mainly for their own.
+So the challenge goes ahead, and the girl's task is to distinguish Krabat from the rest of the journeymen, all of them are standing in a row, while she is - unexpectedly - blindfolded.
+(They had expected him to transfer them into ravens, but that she could still see.)
+Nevertheless, she manages to pick Krabat out by the fact that he fears mainly for her life, while the others fear mainly for their own.
 Ultimately, she rescues Krabat from death, and they and the journeymen escape the mill.
 The master is left to die in the burning mill on New Year's Eve, while the survivors lose all their magic powers and are now simple millers who have to provide for themselves through normal hard work.